If One of My Parents Had Diabetes, Will I?

 Continue to be active.
 Try to get two and a half hours of activity every week and avoid sitting for extended periods.

 Eat more plant-based foods including fruits, vegetables, legumes, nuts, seeds, and whole grains.
-This is also linked to a lower chance of getting type 2 diabetes.
+This is also linked to a lower chance of developing the condition.

 Regular checkups and health maintenance are essential.
 If you’ve suddenly gained weight or feel sluggish and exhausted, you may have high blood sugar, which is caused by insulin resistance.